-This decision must be made in consultation with, and be sanctioned by, the Regional Representative, or, in their absence, with (in descending order of preference) either the Supervisory Judge, another Regional Representative or the Secretary of the AFA.
+An election under 1.3 (d) (v) must be made in consultation with, and be sanctioned by, the Regional Representative or the Supervisory Judge, or, in the absence of both, another Regional Representative or the Secretary of the AFA.
 The sanction must be in writing and copied to the Secretary of the AFA.
-This constitutes sanction on behalf of the AFA, and no other approval or sanction is required.
+This constitutes sanction on behalf of the AFA, and no other approval or sanction is required (refer item 2 below).